 Here is my DIY abstract canvas.
 I get compliments on this beauty ALL.THE.TIME.

-I’m over on Pinterest constantly pinning DIY artwork ideas…
+I’m also over on Pinterest constantly pinning DIY artwork ideas… join me over there!

 Have you guys been hanging any artwork around your house lately?
 Ever done a gallery wall?
 Have any tricks and tips to share?